andrearsenio/andrearsenio/README.md

 - Plotting: [ggplot2](https://ggplot2.tidyverse.org/).
 Here I should say that ggplot is the best and most advanced data visualization suite that I have ever had the pleasure of using
 - Maps: [R spatial](https://r-spatial.github.io/sf/)
 - Mathematical modelling: [survival](https://cran.r-project.org/package=survival), [xgboost](https://xgboost.readthedocs.io/en/stable/), [survival xgboost](https://rdrr.io/github/IyarLin/survXgboost/), [random survival forests](https://www.randomforestsrc.org/)

+I also use [QGIS](https://www.qgis.org/en/site/) quite a bit and eventually I will have to learn Python.

 # Want to get in touch?